NINAnor/ecRxiv/README.md

 ## License

 ecRxiv is open-source software released under the GPL-3.0 license.
 You are welcome to use, modify, and redistribute the templates and code in accordance with the terms of that license.
-Note that individual indicator workflow might be labeled with a different license, in which case this is the one that should take effect.
+Note that individual indicator workflows might be labeled with a different license, in which case this is the one that should take effect.

 ## Use of the ecRxiv name